7 Linear regression with a single predictor

 Residual: Difference between observed and expected.

-The residual of the \(i^{th}\) observation \((x_i, y_i)\) is the difference of the observed outcome (\(y_i\)) and the outcome we would predict based on the model fit (\(\hat{y}_i\)):
+The residual of the \(i^{th}\) observation \((x_i, y_i)\) is the difference of the observed outcome \((y_i)\) and the outcome we would predict based on the model fit \((\hat{y}_i):\)

-\[e_i = y_i - \hat{y}_i\]
+\[ e_i = y_i - \hat{y}_i \]

 We typically identify \(\hat{y}_i\) by plugging \(x_i\) into the model.

-The linear fit shown in Figure 7.8 is given as \(\hat{y} = 41 + 0.59x.\) Based on this line, formally compute the residual of the observation \((76.0, 85.1).\) This observation is marked by a red circle in Figure 7.8.
+The linear fit shown in Figure 7.8 is given as \(\hat{y} = 41 + 0.59x.\) Based on this line, compute the residual of the observation \((76.0, 85.1).\) This observation is marked by a red circle in Figure 7.8.
 Check it against the earlier visual estimate, -1.

+We first compute the predicted value of the observation marked by a red circle based on the model: \(\hat{y} = 41+0.59x = 41+0.59\times 76.0 = 85.84\).
+Next we compute the difference of the actual head length and the predicted head length: \(e = y - \hat{y} = 85.1 - 85.84 = -0.74\).
 The model’s error is \(e = -0.74\) mm, which is very close to the visual estimate of -1 mm.
-The negative residual indicates that the linear model overpredicted head length for this particular possum.
+The negative residual indicates that the linear model overpredicted head length for this possum.

-Compute the residuals for the observation marked by a blue diamond, \((85.0, 98.6),\) and the observation marked by a pink triangle, \((95.5, 94.0),\) in the figure using the linear relationship \(\hat{y} = 41 + 0.59x.\)73
+Compute the residuals for the observation marked by a blue diamond, \((85.0, 98.6),\) and the observation marked by a pink triangle, \((95.5, 94.0),\) in the figure using the linear relationship \(\hat{y} = 41 + 0.59x.\)2

 Residuals are helpful in evaluating how well a linear model fits a dataset.
 We often display them in a scatterplot such as the one shown in Figure 7.9 for the regression line in Figure 7.8.
 The residuals are plotted with their predicted outcome variable value as the horizontal coordinate, and the vertical coordinate as the residual.
 For instance, the point \((85.0, 98.6)\) (marked by the blue diamond) had a predicted value of 91.4 mm and had a residual of 7.45 mm, so in the residual plot it is placed at \((91.4, 7.45).\) Creating a residual plot is sort of like tipping the scatterplot over so the regression line is horizontal, as indicated by the dashed line.